What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 Do you think that this all started with the Federal Reserve?

-Oh, amongst other things, my friend, uh I did a um report about 1913, and so that year, the Federal Reserve was created, the income tax was created, the 17th Amendment was passed, which uh made the uh made senators instead of being appointed by legislatures, elected by popular vote in their state, you know, increasing democracy, decreasing how much we were a republic.
+The 17th Amendment was passed, which made senators, instead of being appointed by legislatures, elected by popular vote in their state, increasing democracy, decreasing how much we were a republic.

-The Rockefeller Foundation was created, the ADL was created, the and Henry Ford invented the assembly line.
+And Henry Ford invented the assembly line.

-So yeah, 1913 Was a very, very big year.
+So yeah, 1913 was a very, very big year.

 So I honestly think, like, especially with the invention of the assembly line, I think the powers that be at that point, the Robert Barons, sort of saw the assembly line and were like, oh, we can do this for society.

-And this idea of like the you know, Brave New World is the most important book of all time, perhaps, because Aldous Huxley was actually around the people talking about this and deciding this and planning this.
+And this idea of like the, you know, Brave New World is the most important book of all time, perhaps, because Aldous Huxley was actually around the people talking about this and deciding this and planning this.

 So he has said in interviews, Brave New World was not so much a fantasy of his.

-It was just the novelization of the world that he saw being created by people that he knew, like his brother and his uncle, who was Darwin's um understudy kind of guy.
+It was just the novelization of the world that he saw being created by people that he knew, like his brother and his uncle, who was Darwin's understudy kind of guy.

-So yeah, 1913 was I think a major change.
+So yeah, 1913 was, I think, a major change.

-And the same thing, you know, war is very useful for these for these massive changes.
+And the same thing, you know, war is very useful for these, for these massive changes.

-And there were places in Texas I know that still spoke German in 1913 and 1914, and the US Army decided that wasn't good because if we go to war, we need to be able to train these guys, so they need to be able to speak English.
+And the U.S. Army decided that wasn't good because if we go to war, we need to be able to train these guys.

-So we better have a public school system to fold these guys into a larger society rather than being sort of independent pockets, which is how the West had been settled in the previous 50 to 7 uh 70 years or so.
+So we better have a public school system to fold these guys into a larger society rather than being sort of independent pockets, which is how the West had been settled in the previous 50 to 70 years or so.

 That's really interesting.

-I I didn't realize that it was such a big deal.
+I didn't realize that it was such a big deal.

-Um, but I didn't realize that there were so many other variables that were that were that were going on there.
+I mean, I knew that the establishment of the Federal Reserve was a really big deal, but I didn't realize that there were so many other variables that were going on there.

 That's absolutely fascinating.

-It could always be a coincidence, Chase.
+Could always be a coincidence, Chase.

 Yeah, yeah.